What is Trauma?

 Statements and questions about death and dying

 Students with Autism Spectrum Disorder have greater difficulties coping with unstructured time than neuro-typical people and benefit from increased structure in their lives.
-Students may exhibit behavior problems when unexpected changes occur.
+Since most things in life do not happen in the same order or at the same time every day, students may exhibit behavior problems when unexpected changes occur.
 Using a visual schedule can develop a positive routine of looking for information and thus increase flexibility and the ability to cope with life’s ups and downs in the future.

 Calming Areas Overview and Ideas

 A Calming Area is a quiet area of the room equipped with soothing materials and furnishings to help a student de-escalate and / or practice self-management when upset.
 This short document includes guidelines and photos.
 SOURCE: Dallas Independent School District